Advisor Growth Study Club: How to Raise Your RIA Fees and Charge What You’re Worth

 3. Be Ready to Walk Away

 Fee conversations are ultimately a negotiation, which means Advisors need to be prepared to walk away from the client.
-You cannot discuss raising your prices ready to compromise, or you are likely to settle for an unsatisfactory result.
+You cannot discuss raising your prices already ready to compromise, or you are likely to settle for an unsatisfactory result.

-The key here is to see all possible outcomes as an opportunity to improve your practice.
+The key here is to see all possible outcomes as an opportunity to improve your business.
 Either the client accepts your fee increase, or you are free to find new clients who align with your fee expectations.
 This will put Advisors in the fright frame of mind and ultimately increase the likelihood of success.

 Grow Your Advisory Business with RFG Advisory